execonline-inc/CooperTS/packages/collections/README.md

 ### `find`

+`find` returns the first matching element in an Array.

+Matching is determined by the function passed as the first argument.
+If it returns true, then a match has been identified.

+If a match is found, the item is return wrapped in a `Just`.
+Otherwise, a `Nothing` is returned.

 This function has a curried and non-curried form.
-It takes an evaluation function and an array.

-The evaluation function is called on elements of the array until it evaluates to `true`, at which point that element is returned as a `Just`.
-If no element is found, a `Nothing` is returned.

 ```ts
 import { find } from '@execonline-inc/collections';